Knowledge Hub

 The following are practical examples of when a controller-to-processor agreement will usually be needed:

-- Your business outsources its staff payroll services to an external payroll provider, who runs the monthly payroll for your company's staff.
-The payroll provider will use your staff personal data solely to provide payroll services.
-They will have no control over your staff personal data and only follow your instructions when processing it.
-This means the payroll provider will be a processor acting on your behalf.
+• Your business outsources its staff payroll services to an external payroll provider, who runs the monthly payroll for your company's staff.
+The payroll provider will use your staff's data solely to provide payroll services.
+They will have no control over your staff's data and will only process it according to your instructions.
+This means that the payroll provider will act as a processor on your behalf.

-- Your business is an IT support company providing support services to a business customer.
-Your company processes the personal data of staff of your customer (i.e., staff names, telephone numbers and email addresses) to help them with IT queries when required.
-Your business does not decide what to do with the customer's staff data and again processes it on the strict instructions of the customer.
-As such, your business acts as a processor on behalf of the controller who is the customer.
+• Your business is an IT support company that provides support services to business customers.
+Your company processes the personal data of your customers' staff, including staff names, telephone numbers, and email addresses, to assist them with IT queries as needed.
+Your business does not decide what to do with the customer's staff data; instead, it processes it strictly in accordance with the customer's instructions.
+As such, your business acts as a processor on behalf of the controller, who is the customer.

 In these circumstances, organisations would need to enter into a controller-to-processor agreement to comply with the rules under the UK GDPR.